State Guidelines and Standards

 Correlating standards from a state educational agency with its complement in other government entities, such as Energy, naturally expand the available resources.

-Courtesy of the California Department of Energy, we learn that 1 BTU=1 Peanut Butter and Jelly Sandwhich, for instance.
+Courtesy of this archived site from the California Department of Energy, we learn that 1 BTU = 1 Peanut Butter and Jelly Sandwich, for instance.

 Curriculum frameworks provide guidance for implementing the standards adopted by the California State Board of Education.
 It provides links to downloads of all curriculum frameworks.